Objects That Slow You Down & Help You Think

 In a world of digital efficiency, slowing down with a more tactile method of recording notes or brainstorming can help.
 Physical writing not only forces you to think differently, it also engages your mind in more productive ways.
 A heavier pen can ground you in the intentional rhythm of the process, which cuts down on impulsive decisions.

-It’s long been known that houseplants imbue a space with a sense of calm and relaxation.
+Houseplants have long been known to imbue a space with a sense of calm and relaxation.
 Incorporating them into your office or home can offer benefits when it comes to decision making and getting things done in general.
 Less stress equals more conscious and confident thought.
 Take a moment to look at the cool green leaves or simply benefit from the improved air quality.

 A pretty candle or small oil lamp introduces light and sometimes fragrance to your room.
 While mostly considered decorative, research exists that shows gazing at a small fire like this actually improves cognitive function.
 When it comes to making decisions, the boost in attention, focus, and mental flexibility can only help.
 Take a moment to carefully light a candle and gaze at it while mulling over the possibilities in your mind.